 Community input will ensure that the history of the municipality is accurately documented, and that heritage places are properly recognised and managed.

-The submissions close on Friday, 29 May 2026.
+The submissions to the draft Heritage Gap Study close on Friday, 19 June 2026.

 Benalla Art Gallery